saegl5/check_student_loans_ios/README.md

 Check your student loans' length of repayment and amount of savings.<p>

 This project is a native iOS app that is one of two parts of an experimental study&mdash;the other part being [course material](./Resources/course_material.docx "Click here to view the course material."), and it is designed to supplement the course material.
-The combination of both parts is dubbed an _instructional app_.
+The combination of both parts is dubbed an *instructional app*.
 Users select an estimated cost, select the interest rate of their loan(s), and select a monthly payment.
 The app will estimate how long repayments will take and how much users can save by paying more than the minimum.
+It can perform such estimates for realistic and hypothetical situations.
 (This app will not tell you how much money you have loaned.
 Contact your school's bursar office for that information.
 Once you have that information, use this app.)<p>

 Features:

-- Automatic estimation
+* Automatic estimation
-- Customization
+* Customization
-- Swipe leftward (if enabled) to view how estimates were calculated.
+* Swipe leftward (if enabled) to view how estimates were calculated.
-- Swipe leftward (if enabled) to examine how estimates would vary, depending if interest compounded and on the percentage of interest users paid monthly.
+* Swipe leftward (if enabled) to examine how estimates would vary, depending if interest compounded and on the percentage of interest users paid monthly.

 It is designed for iPhone 7.
-Compatible with iPhone 6/6+, 6s/6s+, 7+, 8/8+ or later, but not iPhone SE or below<br>
+Compatible with iPhone 6/6 Plus, 6s/6s Plus, 7 Plus, 8/8 Plus or later, but not iPhone SE or below<br>
 Not designed for iPad devices<p>

 [![Alt](./badge-unavailable.png "Download on the App Store.")](https://itunes.apple.com/us/app/student-loans/id1260436932?mt=8)<br>